vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 ## What data do we keep relating to liquidity provision?

-1. List of all liquidity providers and their commitment sizes and their “equity-like share” for each market [see 0042-setting-fees-and-rewarding-lps](./0042-LIQF-setting_fees_and_rewarding_lps.md)
+1. List of all liquidity providers and their commitment sizes, their “equity-like share” and "liquidity score" for each market [see 0042-setting-fees-and-rewarding-lps](./0042-LIQF-setting_fees_and_rewarding_lps.md)
 1. New account per market holding all committed liquidity provider bonds
 1. Actual amount of liquidity supplied (can be calculated from order book, [see 0034-prob-weighted-liquidity-measure](./0034-PROB-prob_weighted_liquidity_measure.ipynb))
 1. Each liquidity provider's actual bond amount (i.e. the balance of their bond account)